tldr-pages/tldr/pages/common/enscript.md

 `enscript {{path/to/input_file}} --columns={{num}} --landscape --output={{path/to/output_file}}`

-- Display avaliable syntax highlighting:
+- Display available syntax highlighting:

 `enscript --help-highlight`

-- Genereate PostScript from a file and output to another with syntax highlighting and color for a specified language:
+- Generate PostScript from a file and output to another with syntax highlighting and color for a specified language:

 `enscript {{path/to/input_file}} --color=1 --highlight={{language}} --output={{path/to/output_file}}`